This post may include affiliate links; see our disclosure policy.

 Italian seasoning substitute

-Making a recipe that calls for Italian seasoning and don’t have it?
-Italian seasoning is a popular Mediterranean herb blend.
-It’s actually not Italian at all, despite the name!
-Italian seasoning is a spice blend created as a convenience for cooks to quickly add Mediterranean flair to dishes.
-Most mixes you’ll find at the grocery have oregano, basil, and thyme, but there’s lots of variation.
-Don’t have time to pick up more at the store?
-Here’s the best Italian seasoning substitute.
+Italian seasoning is a popular Mediterranean herb blend, but it’s actually not Italian at all, despite the name!
+It’s a spice blend created as a convenience for cooks to quickly add Mediterranean flair to dishes.

-Best Italian seasoning substitute
+Best Italian seasoning substitutes

-1. Make your own homemade Italian seasoning.
+1. Make your own homemade Italian seasoning!

 • 1 tablespoon dried oregano